 After treatment ends, a person’s follow-up care should include monitoring for recurrence (return of the cancer) or the development of a second cancer.
 We recommend that survivors follow common recommendations for good health, such as quitting smoking, maintaining a healthy weight, and staying physically active.

 Foods to prevent risk of cancer

-- High fiber foods protect against colon, bladder, prostate, esophageal and cancer: fruits and vegetables, whole grains and legumes.
+- High fiber foods such as fruits and vegetables, whole grains and legumes protect against colon, bladder, prostate, and esophageal cancer.

 - Antioxidants: Vitamin A and E, including green tea are natural antioxidants for the body.